MCKanpolat/MCKanpolat/README.md

-- 🔭 I’m currently working on XYZ Technology
+- 🔭 I’m working at XYZ Technology as a Software & System Architect